 Thirty percent of the grade is cumulative "work habits."
 If all assignment points are earned, but professional attitude was missing or a positive work habit was not adopted, you will lose 30 percent of the total grade.
 Performing your job with a professional attitude will result in a good grade.
 Consistency, progress, commitment, professional behavior, meeting deadlines, initiative and publishable assignments are required to earn a good grade.
 Students who are uncooperative and do not follow editors' and/or adviser's instructions get docked.
 To earn full points on production assignments, follow instructions, submit assignments, including the ones on Canvas and FLOW, by deadline, follow AP style and stay in contact.

 NOTE: You cannot submit series of assignments together and expect credits for all.
 Your consistent and continuous contribution to La Voz News is needed.
-You have to publish at least one work by each of these dates: Jan.
-26, Feb.
-16, March 9 and March 23.

 Extra credit / Bonus points